vitringr/vault/nodes/Math Primer for 3D Graphics Book.md

 **Appendix A**: Is an assortment of useful tests that can be performed on geometric primitives.
 We intend it to be a helpful reference, but it can also make for interesting browsing.

 **Appendix B**: Has all the answers.

+---

+## Chapter 1 (Cartesian Coordinate System)

+3D math is all about measuring locations, distances, and angles precisely and mathematically in 3D space.
+The most frequently used framework to perform such calculations using a computer is called the Cartesian coordinate system.
+Cartesian mathematics was invented by (and is named after) a brilliant French philosopher, physicist, physiologist, and mathematician named René Descartes, who lived from 1596 to 1650.
+René Descartes is famous not just for inventing Cartesian mathematics, which at the time was a stunning unification of algebra and geometry.
+He is also well-known for making a pretty good stab of answering the question “How do I know something is true?”—a question that has kept generations of philosophers happily employed and does not necessarily involve dead sheep (which will perhaps disturbingly be a central feature of the next section), unless you really want it to.
+Descartes rejected the answers proposed by the Ancient Greeks, which are ethos (roughly, “because I told you so”), pathos (“because it would be nice”), and logos (“because it makes sense”), and set about figuring it out for himself with a pencil and paper.

+This chapter is divided into four main sections.

+- **Section 1.1**: Reviews some basic principles of number systems and the first law of computer graphics.
+- **Section 1.2**: Introduces 2D Cartesian mathematics, the mathematics of flat surfaces.
+It shows how to describe a 2D cartesian coordinate space and how to locate points using that space.
+- **Section 1.3**: Extends these ideas into three dimensions.
+It explains left- and right-handed coordinate spaces and establishes some conventions used in this book.
+- **Section 1.4**: Concludes the chapter by quickly reviewing assorted prerequisites.

+---

+## Chapter 2 (Vectors)

+---

+## Chapter 3 (Multiple Coordinate Spaces)

+---

+## Chapter 4 (Introduction to Matrices)

+---

+## Chapter 5 (Matrices and Linear Transformations)

+---

+## Chapter 6 (More on Matrices)

+---

+## Chapter 7 (Polar Coordinate Systems)

+---

+## Chapter 8 (Rotation in Three Dimensions)

+---

+## Chapter 9 (Geometric Primitives)

+---

+## Chapter 10 (Mathematical Topics from 3D Graphics)

+---

+## Chapter 11 (Mechanics 1

+---

+## Chapter 12 (Mechanics 2

+---

+## Chapter 13 (Curves in 3D)

+---

+## Chapter 14 (Afterword)

+---

+## Appendix A

+---

+## Appendix B